 Indicates the selected group of file formats.
 This field is read-only for ROM.
-The usage of this field is shown in Table 5-15 (see FILE FORMAT).
+The usage of this field is shown in Table 5-15 (see FILE_FORMAT).

-COPY
+• COPY

-Defines if the contents is original (=0) or has been copied (=1).
-The COPY bit for OTP and MTP devices, sold to end consumers, is set to 1, which identifies the card contents as a copy.
-The COPY bit is a one time programmable bit.
+Defines whether the contents is original (=0) or has been copied (=1).
+Setting this bit to 1 indicates that the card content is a copy.
+The COPY bit is a one time programmable bit except ROM card.

-PERM_WRITE_PROTECT
+• PERM_WRITE_PROTECT